Radio Malta: Founding

 The origins of Radio Malta go back to 1935.
 For many years, transmissions were effected on a cable-radio system which started way back on 11 November 1935 by a British company called Rediffusion.
 This Rediffusion Cable Radio Service was officially launched on 11 November 1935.
+Its launch came at a time when Benito Mussolini tried to invade Malta, which failed.
 On 29 September 1962, the same company, officially opened the Malta Television Service, then known as MTV, now Television Malta (TVM).
 During the late sixties Rediffusion Malta effected several test transmissions with the aim to set up a radio station.
 But the radio station never materialised, possibly due to conflict of interest with the cable radio system which the same company was utilising.

 Regular Wireless radio transmissions in Maltese started on 8 January 1973 by the Malta Broadcasting Authority on 999 kHz Medium Wave (AM).
 It was called "Radju ta' Malta".
 This frequency is still in use by Radio Malta.

 Norman Hamilton, then Rediffusion's top D.J., left the company and decided to join Radio Malta from its first day of transmission.
 Norman is no longer involved in radio.
-Mario Laus was also one of Radio Malta's first D.J.s and today he is still one of its most popular D.J.s and certainly the longest-serving D.J. of this radio station.
 Another popular D.J. is Brian Micallef who started presenting Rock Programs during the Rediffusion era and is still very active on Radio Malta.
+Mario Laus was also one of Radio Malta's first D.J.s and today he is still one of its most popular D.J.s.

 In 1975, when Xandir Malta was set up, the Cable Radio system, now no longer belonging to Rediffusion, and Radio Malta, became one entity with a separate identity.

 Radio Malta started transmitting on FM 93.7 MHz when the British Forces Broadcasting Services (BFBS Malta) closed down on 31 March 1979 with the departure of British Services from the Maltese Islands.